| | | |

 Tall ships

 The main attractions of SAIL Amsterdam are the tall ships, including many three-masted and four-masted ships.
-For the one planned in 2020, 57 tall ships were expected to attend and it should be a similar number this time – I’ll update when I can.
+For the one planned in 2020, 57 tall ships were expected to attend.
+It should be a similar number this time – at the moment (June 25, 2025), 25 tall ships are listed on their website, but that number should grow considerably.
 Barks, schooners, brigantines, frigates: you name it, they’ll be there.
-(If you know the differences among all these types of tall ships, you should definitely be there too!)
+(If you know the differences among all these types of tall ships, you should definitely be there too!).

 Marine ships